Corvinus TDK (institutional level)

 Péter, MIHÁLYI | Understanding endogenous economic growth (Nobel prize, 2018) The role of education, knowledge and skills in economic growth The relationship between health status and economic development levels (regional comparisons) |

-András Olivér, NÉMETH | Economics and economic policy of growth |
+András Olivér, NÉMETH | Fiscal and tax policy Theory and economic policy of economic growth |

 Péter, TALLOS | Difference and differential equations with applications in economics |